You will never guess that these Parmesan Chicken Strips are grain free. The parmesan coating is crispy, delicious and works well baked.

 Parmesan Chicken Strips

-These parmesan chicken strips are delicious baked.
+These parmesan chicken strips taste delicious baked.
 They are grain free and perfect for dipping.

 - 500g (2 large) Chicken Breasts, cut into strips See note 1